Puerto Rico has three bioluminescent bays.

 Below is a Google Map showing the location of Mosquito Bay:

-Yes, it is very safe to swim in the bioluminescent bays.
+Yes, it is safe to swim in the bio bays in Puerto Rico.

 The concentration of the dinoflagellate plankton in the bio bays is not high enough to be a health hazard.